 And a look back up

 A channel of the river Aude.
-There was a citadel here, covering the important trade routes between the Atlantic and the Mediterranean seas, just 2km away dating from the 8th century BC, and the 17th-century Canal du Midi, or Canal des Deux Mers (two seas), connecting the Garonne river to the Atlantic to the Mediterranean coast, passes right past the McDonald's in downtown Carcassonne.
+There was a citadel here, covering the important trade routes between the Atlantic and the Mediterranean seas, just 2km away dating from the 8th century BC, as well as the 17th-century Canal du Midi, or Canal des Deux Mers (two seas), connecting the Garonne river from the Atlantic to the Mediterranean coast, which passes right past the McDonald's in downtown Carcassonne.
 Where we had a cheeseburger that was welcome at the time.

-And a bit later, after we've had a McDo cheeseburger and found an International Herald Tribune, and started back up the hill for our evening cassoulet.
+And a bit later -- we've had a McDo cheeseburger and found an International Herald Tribune, and started back up the hill for our evening cassoulet.
 The street signs below look shiny and bright because my little Fujifilm flash blew them away.

 Next -- Tomorrow we're off to see the Pays Cathare

 and suggestions are welcome if positive, resented if negative, .

 All rights reserved, all wrongs avenged.
 Posted 27 December 2008, revised 2 January 2014.